About

 Members of the Greater Good Studio team pose for a picture at Angry Hour: Chicago.

-Where is it Located?
+Where was it Located?

 Greater Good Studio is proud to partner with Marwen, a nonprofit arts organization that offers no-cost programs for young artists in Chicago who want to explore the visual arts, particularly those who lack access to arts programming due to financial and systemic barriers.